 Non-Discrimination Policies and Protections for Students:

-NTY 467 Archaeological Field School in British Columbia is developed and operated in concordance with the University of Montana Title IX Statement.
+ANTY 467 Archaeological Field School in British Columbia is developed and operated in concordance with the University of Montana Title IX Statement.
 Our goal is to create an open and welcoming learning environment free from harassment and discrimination because of race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
 It is the expectation of this course that all participants (professor, teaching assistants, students, and volunteers) behave in a way that reflects and respects the University’s Title IX commitments regarding human dignity and worth.
 Should any project participant or field school member fail to meet this expectation, the professor in consultation with University staff will take appropriate action that could include dismissal from the field school.
-Anyone dismissed from the field school is responsible for his/her own return travel from the field site.
-Here are some important contacts: Office of Equal Opportunity and Affirmative Action: 406-243-5710; Student Assault Resource Center: 406-243-2122 (email: contact firstname.lastname@example.org); Dean of Students, Dr. Rhondie Voorhees: 406- 243-5225, email@example.com
+Anyone dismissed from the field school is responsible for his/her/their own return travel from the field site.
+Here are some important contacts: Office of Equal Opportunity and Affirmative Action: 406-243-5710; Student Assault Resource Center: 406-243-2122 (email: contact email@example.com); Dean of Students, Dr. Rhondie Voorhees: 406- 243-5225, firstname.lastname@example.org

 Statement on Sexual Harassment and Sexual Misconduct